 Have a goal for fun and recreation.
 Mine is 135 free days in 2019.
 That means no work from midnight to midnight, including 30 vacation days with my wife.

 5. Set Goals for Fitness and Health

 What’s a goal for you in terms of health and fitness?
 It might be running a marathon or achieving your ideal weight.
 Perhaps it’s to become more flexible or strong.
 My goal for 2019 is to weigh 195 pounds or less by December 21st, be able to do 40 pushups in a row, do 100 hours of yoga, and improve my posture.

 Set personal goals for yourself for the year.
 What is something you want to do, simply because you want to do it?
 This year, I’m going to commit to two hours a week to learn Spanish so I can talk to the people in Southern California where I live a lot more effectively than I currently do.
 I’m also going to read 50 books, and totally declutter and reorganize my office and my garage.
 What’s a personal goal for you?

-What is one big goal you'd like to achieve in 2018?
+Tell me in the comments below, what is one big goal you’d like to achieve in 2019?
 Take time to really think about that.
 What is a goal that you want to achieve that would help you create an extraordinary life, that will be a breakthrough to a new level for you?
 This is possible, and I want to help you achieve that.